njarecki/templateforge/SHARED_TASK_NOTES.md

 ```

 ## Next Steps
-1. **More section types to consider** - referral program, loyalty points, gift card, subscription renewal
+1. **Improve derivation accuracy** - Better content pattern matching for more precise section inference

-2. **Improve derivation accuracy** - Better content pattern matching for more precise section inference
+2. **Template analytics** - Track which sections/skins are most commonly used

-3. **Template analytics** - Track which sections/skins are most commonly used
+3. **Additional template types** - Consider adding referral_invite, gift_card_purchase, subscription_canceled templates that use the new sections

 ## File Structure
 ```